doudchenko/banana/README.md

 - `1` - walk backward
 - `2` - turn left
 - `3` - turn right

+When the agent runs into a banana, they collect it.
+Yellow bananas provide the reward of `+1` while blue bananas have the reward of `-1`.

+The state is described by a `37`-dimensional vector containing agent's velocity and data on the ray-based perception of objects around agent's forward direction.

 [^1]: Keep in mind that you may not always be able to restart the environment after closing it.
 In those cases, restarting the kernel should help.